Skip to menu Skip to content Skip to footer

 Challenge and develop your critical thinking and analytical skills in this elite 4-year program, and prepare yourself for a rewarding career in science research and industry.

-The Bachelor of Advanced Science (Honours) will challenge you and develop your deep interest in science to create the foundation for a high-achieving career in scientific research and industry.
+The Bachelor of Advanced Science (Honours) elevates your passion for discovery by equipping you with exclusive research training opportunities, building the foundation for a high-achieving career in scientific research and beyond.

-You'll find expanding career possibilities in diverse roles within the government, health, corporate, environmental, and financial sectors and in research organisations globally.
-Advanced Science is also an excellent pathway into medicine or a research higher degree such as a PhD.
+Your career possibilities encompass diverse roles globally within research organisations, government, and the health, corporate, environmental, and financial sectors.
+Advanced Science is also an excellent pathway into a research higher degree (such as a PhD) or into medicine.

 Location